iverks/crysm/pets-guide/tutorial.typ

 Bin is how many pixels should be binned together.
 According to the official #PETS documentation, this makes the analysis faster and more robust for images that are larger than 1000x1000 pixels.
 Since our images are not, we leave it at $1$.

+=== reflectionsize

+The reflection size is the diameter used of the reflections.
+It should be large enough to encompass strong spots, but not so large that it overlaps with neighboring points.
+An example of correctly sized reflections can be seen in #ref(<fig:laue-circle-movement>), where the sizes of the small green circles are set by the reflectionsize.
+It is fine to leave the reflectionsize as 20 and correct it interactively before running the peak search.

 === noiseparameters

 Noiseparameters are two numbers.
 In the #acr("GUI") they are referred to as $G gamma$ and $psi$.

 The first number is the expectation value for how many pixels light up per electron hitting the detector.
 This value should usually be between #numrange("1.3", "1.5").
 Finding the value is not simple, but can be done by inspecting flatfield images with very low dose such that single electron impacts are discernible.
 It should also be discussed with the producer of the detector.
-The value used for our detector is $1.5$.
+The value used for our detector is $1.5$, according to analysis done by Lukas Palatinus.

 The second number is the constant noise when no electrons are hitting the detector.
 For our detector this is simply $0.0$.